 Abraham Lincoln, the 16th president and one of the greatest orators in our nation’s history, took a gamble on a village store in 1832, purchasing a shop in New Salem, Ill. with his partner, William Berry.
 Unfortunately, Lincoln did not have the necessary down payment and needed to borrow to pay his half.
 Less than a year later, the new store failed, leaving him at a loss at how to pay off his debt.
 When Berry died in 1835, Lincoln assumed his partner’s debt, increasing the amount he owed to $1,000, which is roughly $27,000 in current currency.

 To pay off the debts, with a closed store and no other source of income, Lincoln took a new position as the New Salem postmaster.
 He also began working as a surveyor, lawyer, and as a state legislator.
-It’s unknown exactly how long it took to pay off the debt, which he jokingly referred to as his “national debt,” but it took him at least several years.
+It’s unknown exactly how long it took to pay off the debt, which he jokingly referred to as his “national debt,” but it took him at least several years (another fact – ACCC’s debt management program helps consumers get out of debt in an average of five years or less).

 Unfortunately for Lincoln, he later married a shopaholic who drove herself into insurmountable debt… more on that next week, and how Mary Todd Lincoln’s compulsive shopping overtook the White House.